RTEMS/rtems-docs/README.txt

      .. note::
      .. topic::

-   These directives reference specific CSS sytle support.
+   These directives reference specific CSS style support.

 7. Images are placed in the 'images' directory.
 Do not place images in the source directories.
 Using a common 'images' tree of images promotes sharing